Stephie01/Time-Series-Analysis---Predicting-Microsoft-Stock-Prices-/README.md

 ![image](https://github.com/Mugangasia/Time-Series-Analysis---Predicting-Microsoft-Stock-Prices-/assets/98708792/0a8e383e-e60a-489d-a9d3-424c892d24ea)

+## Project Overview
+The project is aimed at analyzing and predicting Microsoft's stock prices.
+The aim of the project is to use predictive models (ARIMA, LSTM, and FB Prophet) to forecast Microsoft's stock prices, improve investment decision-making, optimize trading strategies, provide actionable insights, and enhance decision support tools.

+The data used in the project is acquired from Yahoo Finance, containing Microsoft stock market information from January 1, 2010, to June 21, 2023.
+The dataset includes columns such as Date, Open, High, Low, Close, Volume, and Adj Close, providing insights into the stock's performance and trading activity.

+The success of the project will be measured based on prediction accuracy, stability, and robustness of the models, as well as the generation of meaningful insights and interpretations regarding the factors influencing Microsoft's stock prices.
+Statistical measures such as mean absolute error (MAE), mean squared error (MSE), and root mean squared error (RMSE) will be used to assess prediction accuracy.

+Overall, the project aims to provide reliable predictions, optimize decision-making processes, and enhance trading strategies in the context of Microsoft's stock prices.

 ## Background Information

 The stock market encompasses a series of markets and exchanges wherein the buying, selling, and issuance of publicly traded company shares occur.
 These financial activities are conducted through institutionalized formal exchanges or over-the-counter (OTC) marketplaces, which adhere to established regulations.
 Within a country or region, there may exist numerous stock trading venues that facilitate transactions involving stocks and various other types of securities.